orsharon7/platform-engineering-ws/README.md

 2. Deploy infrastructure as code using Azure Resource Manager (ARM) templates.
 3. Automate environment cleanup to ensure resource efficiency.

-## Project Structure

-Here's an overview of the project structure:

-- **.github/ISSUE_TEMPLATE**: Contains the template for requesting development environments.
-- **.github/workflows**: Contains GitHub Actions workflows for provisioning and destroying environments.
-- **infra/**: Contains the ARM template for deploying infrastructure.
-- **app/**: Placeholder for application code.
-- **README.md**: This document.

 ## How It Works

 ### Opening an Issue